 Tolbunts color and patterns often change as they mature into adults, and also as they age- click here for some examples.

-Link to the German standard on the Polish Breeders Club website,
+Link to the working standard on the Polish Breeders Club website,

 For the correct breed standard type I recommend getting an APA "American Standard of Perfection" book to learn about type, DQ's, faults, and ideals for polish and what the judges look for overall.
 Tolbunts are not in there yet. but hopefully will be around 2020.